Shopify/product-reviews-sample-app/docs/getting-started.md

 ## Install the app in your test store

-Go back to the terminal and you will see that there was a url printed after you ran `shopify node serve`.
+Go back to the terminal and you will see that there was a url printed after you ran `shopify app serve`.
 Visit this url, where you will be prompted to install the app on your test store.

 Before you start building your app, you'll need to perform the steps below.